gvwilson/sensibleadventures/coriandel/coriandel.md

 twinkling in my lantern's light.

 I reversed my spear and poked it into the doorway.
 Nothing happened.
-I swept it slowly from side to side.
-There was a gentle tug.
-The bottom two thumbs of the haft fell away.
-The bonescuttle would not have had to tear me to pieces if I had tried to run through the arch.
-Those threads would have turned me into bite-sized chunks of meat.
+I swept it from side to side.
+I felt a gentle tug, and then the bottom two thumbs of the haft fell away.
+The *iyemnelili* would not have had to tear me to pieces if I had run through the arch.
+The spider's web would have turned me into bite-sized chunks of meat.

 *Plink plink.* The spider plucked the same two notes on its web.
 I stepped back into the middle of the courtyard with my spear up.
-A sticky patch glistened on the paving stones at my feet.
-The bonescuttle was here, and I was trapped.
+A fresh splash of gore glistened on the paving stones at my feet.
+The *iyemnelili* was here, and I was trapped.
 Which was no different from the situation a moment before, except for the size of the trap.

-There was only one other exit, a smaller archway that led through the middle of the house to another courtyard at its rear.
-I poked the roof of the arch with my spear.
-There were no corners or crannies for anything to hide in.
-I slid through it with my back against one side.
+There was only one other exit, a smaller archway that led through the middle of the house to a second courtyard.
+I poked the roof of the arch with my spear, then slid through with my back against one side.

 The rear courtyard was filled with statues of men and women in strange costumes.
 They stood in twos and fours with tall cups in their hands as if conversing with one another.
 All of them had houses instead of heads---this house, the house I was in.
 The models rested on their shoulders with the front arch for a mouth and the upstairs windows for eyes.

 A long, low table lay in the center of the courtyard.
 A woman's form lay on it, larger than the others but carved from the same gleaming white stone and dressed in the same flowing costume.
-She had no head at all, but her hands clasped a model of the house that lay on her belly.
+She had no head at all, but her hands clasped the model of the house that lay on her belly.

-Doorways on either side of the courtyard led into the house.
+Doorways on either side of the courtyard led into the building.
 I would not have room inside to use my spear properly, but I had no choice.
-The creature could afford to wait.
+The creature could afford to be patient.
 I could not.

 I chose the door on my right.
 Inside was a small room with a desk and a chair.
 Carved papers lay on the desk and floor as if scattered by the wind.
 Small bones lay discarded in the corner.
 They were not carvings, but were not fresh, either.
-Perhaps the bonescuttle was like the golden mink, that carried the bones and pelts of its prey away from its nest after regurgitating them.
+Perhaps the *iyemnelili* was like the golden mink, that carried the bones and pelts of its prey away from its nest after regurgitating them.

 The next room held neither furniture nor bones, just a large stone disk cracked from edge to edge.
 The third room had a loom strung with silver thread.
-I did not touch it, though I think it was just silver, and not enchanted spider silk.
+I did not touch it, though I think it was just silver, not the cutting silk of the spider's trap.

-I do not know where the bonescuttle hid, but somehow it managed to creep up to the doorway in the dozen heartbeats I spent studying the loom.
-It lunged at me as I stepped back into the courtyard, grabbed my right thigh with both claws, and cut me to the bone.
+I do not know how, but somehow the *iyemnelili* managed to creep up to the doorway in the dozen heartbeats I spent studying the loom.
+It lunged at me as I stepped back into the courtyard, grabbed my right thigh with both claws.

 I screamed and hit it over the head with the haft of my spear.
 That was all I could do.
 I could not get my spear back enough to stab it before I fell.

-My lantern shattered on the stones.
-The bonescuttle lashed its tail at me, striking my spear.
+My lantern cracked on the stones.
+The *iyemnelili* snapped its tail at me, striking my spear.
 I twisted it around somehow and thrust up under its jaw, still screaming.
 Its barbed head hit soft flesh.
-Instead of rearing back, the bonescuttle let go of my leg with one claw and clamped it around my ankle.
+Instead of rearing back, the *iyemnelili* let go of my leg with one claw and clamped it around my ankle.
 I screamed again as it ground through flesh, through tendon, through bone.
 Its claw pincered shut.
 It had cut my foot right off.

-I twisted my spear, driving its head deeper into the bonescuttle.
-My world was nothing but the pain in my leg and my arms pushing the spearhead up through the underside of the bonescuttle's jaw.
+I twisted my spear, driving its head deeper into the creature.
+My world was nothing but the pain in my leg and my arms pushing the spear up through the underside of the *iyemnelili*'s jaw.

 I twisted it again.
 Something tore.
 Something burning wet splattered on my hands.

-Suddenly the bonescuttle pulled back, tearing my spear from my hands.
-As the light from the shattered dayglass in my lantern died away, it clutched the haft in its claws and pulled it out.
-Clumps of flesh clung to its barbed head.
-The bonescuttle staggered sideways as if drunk and then toppled over.
+The *iyemnelili* pulled back, tearing my spear from my hands.
+As the light from the broken dayglass in my lantern died away, it clutched the haft of my spear in its claws and pulled.
+Clumps of flesh clung to its barbed head as it came out.
+The *iyemnelili* staggered sideways as if drunk and then toppled over.
 Its legs clattered against the stones a moment and were still.

 It was dead, but I was dead too.
 I knew it, but I untied the rope that held my pants on and twisted it around my leg just below my knee.
 I used my knife sheath